Face to face, telephone, email, instant messaging or webcam counselling

 If you wish to give me any feedback about the service I offer, please email me: firstname.lastname@example.org.

 If you wish to make a complaint about the service I offer, I would be grateful if you could contact me in the first instance, to give me the opportunity to try to resolve your grievance.
-If you feel unable to do so, or feel that you do not wish to contact me about it, please contact my governing body, the BACP.
-My registered BACP membership number is 157344.
+If you feel unable to do so, or feel that you do not wish to contact me about it, please contact my governing bodies – the BACP, NCS, or ACTO.
+My membership numbers for each organisation are listed above (see Codes of Ethics section above).